Molecular dynamics simulations reveal internal tension in native state collagen fibrils: Introduction

 \section{Introduction}

-Collagen fibrils are unique molecular structures synthesised by animals, found in many of their tissues such as tendon, ligaments, bones and cornea.
-Collagen fibrils are known as a self-assembly of tropocollagens, that are triple helices formed by alpha helices of amino acids.
+Collagen fibrils are unique molecular structures synthesised by animals, found in many of their tissues such as tendons, ligaments, bones and cornea. \reviewfirst{Collagen fibrils are formed by the self-assembly of tropocollagens \cite{schmitt_new_1953}, known to be long and thin molecules with a distinctive triple helical structure made up of three alpha chains}.
 The internal structure of collagen fibrils has been largely documented from early work by North et al. \cite{north_structural_1954} and more recent reviews by Fratzl \cite{fratzl_collagen_2008}, and Shoulders and Raines \cite{shoulders_collagen_2009}.
 The structure of fibrils displays characteristic traits such as a discontinuous staggered longitudinal organization \cite{north_structural_1954} and and the so-called D-period \cite{smith_molecular_1968}.
-The rather disordered lateral organization of fibrils has been the subject of various packing hypothesis \cite{hulmes_radial_1995} which all suggest at short-range a quasi-hexagonal packing \cite{hulmes_quasi-hexagonal_1979}.
-The three-dimensional structure was only later resolved by Orgel et al. \cite{orgel_microfibrillar_2006} using X-ray fiber diffraction supporting a microfibril crystalline subunit \cite{veis_limiting_1967}.
+The rather disordered lateral organization of fibrils has been the subject of various packing \reviewfirst{hypotheses} \cite{hulmes_radial_1995}, which all suggest at short-range a quasi-hexagonal packing \cite{hulmes_quasi-hexagonal_1979}.
+The three-dimensional structure was only later resolved by Orgel et al. \cite{orgel_microfibrillar_2006} using X-ray fiber diffraction, supporting a microfibril crystalline subunit \cite{veis_limiting_1967}.